networked-aframe/networked-aframe/README.md

 More Examples
 -------------

-Open in two tabs if nobody else is online, or [remix the code examples yourself](https://glitch.com/edit/#!/remix/naf-examples).
+Open in two tabs to see the other avatar.

 * [Basic](https://naf-examples.glitch.me/basic.html)
 * [Basic with 4 clients](https://naf-examples.glitch.me/basic-4.html)